TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/11/nasas-new-rocket-blows-the-doors-off-its-mobile-launch-tower/" >🔗</a> **[Arstechnica]** NASA’s new rocket blows the doors off its mobile launch tower
 - <a href="https://spacenews.com/europe-looks-to-commercialize-lunar-exploration-efforts/" >🔗</a> **[SpaceNews]** Europe looks to commercialize lunar exploration efforts
 - <a href="https://spacenews.com/esa-leadership-optimistic-about-funding-as-ministerial-begins/" >🔗</a> **[SpaceNews]** ESA leadership optimistic about funding as ministerial begins
 - <a href="http://www.nasa.gov/press-release/nasa-awards-contract-for-nasa-financial-support-services" >🔗</a> **[NASA]** NASA Awards Contract for NASA Financial Support Services
 - <a href="https://spacenews.com/space-force-to-recompete-contract-for-integration-of-rideshare-payloads/" >🔗</a> **[SpaceNews]** Space Force to recompete contract for integration of rideshare payloads
-- <a href="http://www.nasa.gov/press-release/capstone-forges-new-path-for-nasa-s-future-artemis-moon-missions" >🔗</a> **[NASA]** CAPSTONE Forges New Path for NASA’s Future Artemis Moon Missions

 ### Launch-related News 🚀